The content marketing deluge

 Mary Meeker’s full presentation: Internet Trends

-Companies need to rebalance for content marketing success
+Companies need balance for content marketing success

 Marketers are unbalanced, says a new report from Altimeter Group.
 (Insert your favourite marketing joke here.)